 Unix is not portable.

+In this article, you reviewed the difference between Linux and Unix.
 If you can work with one of the above options, then you will not have much trouble with the other, although you may not have psychological experience at first.
-Aside from price, differences in philosophy, certification, development models, community organization, and the type of oversight are larger and more important than differences in command box symbols.
-Finally, you will not be able to see the biggest differences on your screen.
+Aside from price, differences in philosophy, certification, development models, community organization, and the type of oversight are more important than differences in command box symbols.
+If you are interested in learning more, refer to How Are BSD, Unix, And Linux Different?